Hypothesis Testing for Adversarial Channels: Chernoff-Stein Exponents

+This implies that which is a contradiction to \eqref{eq:gap_to_sym} for $\eta_1, \eta_2,$ and $\eta_3$ satisfying for some $\delta>0$.
 Next, suppose that there exists $P_{XX'\bar{S}SY}$ such that for $(X,X')\sim P_{XX'}$, $P_{XX'}\inp{X = X'} =1$ such that conditions 1), 2), 3) and 4) hold in Definition~\ref{defn:eta_p}.
 Setting $X' = X$ and proceeding in a similar manner, one can show that which is a contradiction to \eqref{eq:gap_empty_intersection} for

 Since, $\zeta_1$ and $\zeta_2$ are both positive, we can choose $\eta_1, \eta_2, \eta_3>0$ such that for some $\delta>0$, \eqref{app_eq3} and \eqref{app_eq6} hold.
 Note that such a choice only depends on $\alpha$, $\zeta_1$ and $\zeta_2$.